 Can You Weld at Home?
 Basic Considerations

 Many people weld at home either as a hobby or with commercial intent.
-But what do you want to consider before start home welding?
-In this article, you will read about when it is legal, where to weld, and starting safety guidelines for your welding workshop.
+But what do you want to consider before starting home welding?

 You can weld at your home if your welding practices satisfy safety and legal requirements.
 As a result, you and your home will be safe from welding risks and legally covered if accidents or complaints occur.